AbrahamSSem/Maven-toys-Analysis-Report/README.md

-# Maven Toys' Sales, Profit and Inventory Analysis
+# Maven Toys' Sales Inventory Analysis Report
 This report analyzes Maven Toys' sales from Jan 2022 to Sep 2023 to uncover key insights on top profit-driving products, seasonal sales trends, inventory management, and the impact of out-of-stock items.
 It uses Power Query and DAX for actionable insights to enhance profitability and efficiency.

 # Project Objective & Scenario